johnfraserss/ICS3U/Assignments/20 - Culminating/README.md

 The date of the play day will be announced further into this project.

 At the beginning of class, you are going to log in and open your program.
-You will sit at someone else's computer and play their game.
-After everyone has played the game in front of them,  the allotted minute, move on to the next computer, and repeat
+After everyone has logged in, you will have time to all of your everyone's game.
+Specific instructions for how to progress through the room will be given on the play day.

 ###Reflection Paper